Aksol-Jade/Help-Therapod-Remember-/README.md

 # Help Therapod Remember!

-**Reverse Akinator** is a Python-based, GUI-driven guessing game inspired by the classic Akinator.
+**Help Therapod Remember!** is a Python-based, GUI-driven guessing game inspired by the classic Akinator.
 In this game, players guess a secret word related to a selected theme.
 The game provides vague and helpful clues, tracks guesses, measures time with a 7‑segment–style stopwatch, and maintains a leaderboard that ranks players based on the number of guesses and elapsed time.

 ## Features